Artifactory Linux Package Installation

 3. Run Artifactory as a Service (Recommended for Production):

-Artifactory provides a script to install it as a systemd or init.d service, which is highly recommended for production environments to ensure proper startup and shutdown.
+Artifactory provides a script to install it as a systemd or init.d service.
+This is recommended for production environments to ensure proper startup and shutdown.

 1. Navigate to the bin Directory: